A snapshot: international schools in London considered (but not necessarily chosen) by English-speaking expats.

 School developed curriculum/ IGSCSE/ American High School Diploma/ AP/ IB Diploma; ages 2-18; co-ed; day and boarding; independent; privately owned; 1,350 students

 One of four ACS International schools, three in the UK and one in Doha.
-Located in Surrey, close to London and offering the alternative of American or International Baccalaureate Diplomas.
+Located in Surrey, close to London and offering the alternative of American or IB Diplomas.
 IB graduates recently scored an average of 33 points, against the global figure of 30.
 High level of EAL support available.
-Dually accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).

 Click here to read our full review of ACS Cobham International School.